 10. Add the bitfile to the port that was created.Figure 7.
 Add the bitfile to the communication port.

-Once the appropriate NI-XNET port has been added, configure addition settings for the port through the protocols configuration page.
+Once the appropriate NI-XNET port has been added, configure additional settings for the port through the protocols configuration page.

 For the NI-XNET interface to communicate with hardware products on the external network, NI-XNET must understand the communication in the actual embedded system, such as the vehicle.
 This embedded communication is described within a standardized file, such as a CANdb (.dbc) for CAN, FIBEX (.xml) for FlexRay, or LIN description file (.ldf) for LIN.
 Within NI-XNET, this file is referred to as a database.
 Complete the steps in the Adding NI-XNET Databases NI VeriStand Help to add a database in NI VeriStand.
 An example database can be found at <Public\Documents\National Instruments\NI-XNET\Examples>.Figure 9.
 Add a database to NI VeriStand for NI-XNET to interpret the communication in the embedded system.